persa188/docs/source/index.rst

 			#.
 Remove will remove all tags in the *Tags to be Changed** section from your library, collection, or queue.
 			#.
 Add - see the Batch Adding Tags section.
 	Parameters: Scope
 		The scope in which the changes you want will be applied.
-If set to library changes will be applied to your entire library, if you select a collection changes will only be applied to items that collection, if you are using a queue you can ignore this parameter.
+If set to **All** changes will be applied to your entire library, if you select a **Collection** changes will only be applied to items that collection, if you are using a queue you would select **Items**.

 	Parameter: Collection
 		Displays the collection that changes are being applied to.